alfa2267/alfa2267.github.io/README.md

 * Sugessted workflow.
    - Local server updates automatically after changes in code.
 If you have autosave in vscode, this means changes are reflected as soon as you stop typing.
    - So Work locally with local server, viewing changes in browser.
-   - when changes are finalised, `npm run deploy`.
+   - when changes are finalised, `npm run deploy` and check if it's all good live.
-   - If changes look good on .io domain at this point you can go ahead and commit and update this repo with your changes.
+   - If changes look good on .io domain, at this point you can go ahead and commit and update this repo with your changes.

-This way simple discarding all changes in vs-code and running `npm run deploy` after will reset you live site back to defaults.
+This way simply discarding all uncommited changes in editor, and running `npm run deploy` after will reset your live site back.

 Here's an example of Live demo using Modernize React : <a href="https://modernize-react-free.netlify.app/dashboard">Live Demo</a>